-The governance and the implementation of an effective risk management system within the Lancashire Group is facilitated by the Group Risk Management function whose role it is to deliver ERM across all aspects of the Group and its subsidiary undertakings.
-The function is headed up by the CRO who reports directly to the Chairmen of the Group and subsidiary undertaking Boards and facilitates and aids the identification, evaluation, quantification, mitigation and control of risks at a Group and subsidiary undertaking level with support from the Risk Management and Actuarial functions.
-Facilitating and embedding of ERM and helping the Group improve its ERM practices is a major responsibility assigned to the CRO who drives the risk assessment process including maintaining the Group's risk register and ensuring the efficacy and appropriateness of the risk management procedures and processes.
+The governance and the implementation of an effective risk management system within the Lancashire Group is facilitated by the Group Risk Management function whose role it is to deliver ERM across all aspects of the Group and LUK.
+The function is headed up by the CRO who reports directly to the Chairmen of the Group and LUK Boards and facilitates and aids the identification, evaluation, quantification, mitigation and control of risks at a Group and LUK level with support from the Risk Management and Actuarial functions.
+Facilitating and embedding of ERM and helping the Group improve its ERM practices is a major responsibility assigned to the CRO who drives the risk assessment process including maintaining LUK and the Group's risk register and ensuring the efficacy and appropriateness of the risk management procedures and processes.

-The CRO provides regular reports to the Group and subsidiary undertaking Boards covering, amongst other things, actual risk levels against tolerances, emerging risks and any lessons learned from risk events.
-The Group Board considers that a supportive ERM culture, established at the Board and embedded throughout the subsidiary undertakings, is of key importance.
+The CRO provides regular reports to LUK and the Group Boards covering, amongst other things, actual risk levels against tolerances, emerging risks and any lessons learned from risk events.
+Both the LUK and the Group Boards consider that a supportive ERM culture, established at the Board level and embedded throughout the organisation, is of key importance.

-The RRC, under the chairmanship of the Group CEO, is the key management tool for monitoring and challenging the assessment of risk on a continual basis.
+The RRC, under the chairmanship of the CEO, is the key management tool for monitoring and challenging the assessment of risk on a continual basis.
 The RRC agenda is reviewed each year to ensure its activities remain appropriate and aligned with the business cycle.